343GuiltySpark-04/RetrogradeOS/README.md

 # RetrogradeOS
 A Orbital Reentry Themed OS built from the ground up in a orbital shipyard near you!

+**Note: The CMake branch is not working as i'm still implimenting CMake as the build system!**

 # Installation Instructons